Mesoscale soil moisture heterogeneity can locally amplify humid heat: Introduction

-Wetter soils driven by antecedent rainfall or irrigation support higher humid heat in southern Asia \cite{monteiro_characterization_2019, mishra_moist_2020}, the US \cite{krakauer_effect_2020, gurung_understanding_2024, chen_heat_2025}, China \cite{kang_north_2018, zou_agricultural_2024, yan_expanding_2025}, and across sub-Saharan Africa \cite{chagnaud_wet-bulb_2025}.
-Soil moisture (SM) is a key controlling factor of Twb through enhanced surface evaporation from a wetter surface.
-Furthermore, the increase in surface latent heat flux (LHF) at the expense of surface sensible heat flux (SHF) limits the growth of the boundary layer (BL), concentrating humid air in a shallower BL \cite{mishra_moist_2020, kong_regimes_2023, chagnaud_wet-bulb_2025, jackson_daily_2025}.
-Mechanisms linking SM to BL properties are especially efficient in regions/seasons where SM exerts a first-order control on the partitioning of available (radiative) energy, $R_{net}$, into surface heat fluxes.
-This typically occurs when i) insolation is abundant, and ii) soil moisture sits between the wilting point ($\theta_W$), below which soils are largely dry, and the critical point ($\theta_C$), above which soils are wet; the SM--evaporative fraction (EF = LHF / $R_{net}$) relationship then belongs to the water-limited regime and is said to be ``transitional'' \cite{seneviratne_investigating_2010, dirmeyer_terrestrial_2011}.
-The SM--EF regime is transitional in large swathes of sub-Saharan Africa, India, and Central America more than 50\% of the time during the peak humid heat season (Fig. S1c).
+Recent studies have demonstrated that the highest Twb values are tied to large-scale atmospheric dynamics through stability and entrainment \cite{zhang_projections_2021, duan_moist_2024, li_atmospheric_2026}, but they also acknowledge that local processes can lead to extreme humid heat.
+Wet soils, driven, for instance, by antecedent rainfall or irrigation, support higher humid heat in southern Asia \cite{monteiro_characterization_2019, mishra_moist_2020}, the US \cite{krakauer_effect_2020, gurung_understanding_2024, chen_heat_2025}, China \cite{kang_north_2018, zou_agricultural_2024, yan_expanding_2025}, and across sub-Saharan Africa \cite{chagnaud_wet-bulb_2025}.
+Soil moisture (SM) can exert a strong control on near-surface humid heat through surface latent heat flux (LHF) being enhanced at the expense of surface sensible heat flux (SHF), which limits the growth of the boundary layer (BL) and concentrates more humid air in a shallower BL \cite{mishra_moist_2020, kong_regimes_2023, chagnaud_wet-bulb_2025, jackson_daily_2025}.
+This ``volume reduction" mechanism is especially efficient in regions/seasons where SM exerts a first-order control on the partitioning of available (radiative) energy, $R_{net}$, into surface heat fluxes.
+This typically occurs when i) insolation is abundant (i.e. cloud cover is minimal), and ii) soil moisture sits between the wilting point ($\theta_W$), below which soils are largely dry, and the critical point ($\theta_C$), above which soils are wet; the SM--evaporative fraction (EF = LHF / $R_{net}$) relationship then belongs to the water-limited regime and is said to be ``transitional'' \cite{seneviratne_investigating_2010, dirmeyer_terrestrial_2011}.
+The SM--EF regime is transitional in large swathes of sub-Saharan Africa, India, and Central America more than 50\% of the time during the humid heat season (Fig. S1c).